spring-epfl/lightnion/README.md

 download the webpage, then the client kicks in and send/receive all messages through the Tor network.

-Every user that keeps its client browser tab open for a long time starts to look the same for the servers that hosts everything.
+Every user that keeps its browser tab open for a long time starts to look the same, providing some form of anonymity.
 However, if you disabled javascript in the first place, you never were an user of this instant messaging service in the first place.

 ### Why not hacking the official Tor client?